Measuring code activity in 2024 for data-driven decision makers

 One of the inevitable questions asked by new clients as they begin down the road toward measuring developer output: how do I explain this to my team?
 It is a fundamental question to address, especially if the manager intends to use code metrics as a component in performance reviews.

 To earn developer buy-in, bring them along as you adopt measurement.
 Image credit: pexels.com

 There's no single answer that is going to satisfy every developer personality.
 Programmers skew toward high intellect, which often goes hand-in-hand with skepticism toward authority, and broad mandates issued by management.
 The general approach I recommend to get your developers to embrace measurement: be transparent and just.
 Put yourself in their shoes and consider how you'd feel if a newly introduced tool put you in the bottom half of performers.
 If it's fair, and fairly applied, you'd come to terms with it.
 But that probably wouldn't be your first instinct.

 Get empirical with your leaderboard.
-If you're a CTO or Engineering Manager using GitClear, you can configure Line Impact so that it matches your empirical sense of your team's top performers.
+If you're a CTO or Engineering Manager using GitClear, you can configure Diff Delta so that it matches your empirical sense of what is important to the team.
 Most managers begin with at least a vague sense for who's making the greatest contribution to their team.
 The better a new measurement aligns with the team's existing beliefs about its top performers, the better the confidence in the measurement.

 Transparency always wins on a long enough time horizon